Johncakes/Slime_shooter/README.md

 # Slime_shooter
- Game I made in highSchool
+This is a gmae project I made in highSchool

+To open this in unity, download the file and open it with unity hub.
+Easy